jimhigson/oboe.js-dissertation/main/main.md

 functions before testing the compiled JSONPath expressions.
-This would be desirable if a general purpose compiler generator were being implemented but since the aim of the code is to work with only one language, removing the peculiarities of the language from the tests would only decrease their ability to demonstrate correct interpretation.
+This would be desirable if a general purpose compiler generator were being implemented but since the aim of the code is to work with only one language, removing the peculiarities of the tokenisation from the tests would only decrease their ability to demonstrate the correct interpretation of the JSONPath language as a whole.

 One limitation is that Oboe currently only supports selections which are decidable at the time that the candidate node is discovered.
 This